Neo23x0/Raccine/README.md

 - It even kills the processes that tried to invoke `vssadmin.exe`, which could be a backup process
 - This won't catch methods in which the malicious process isn't one of the processes in the tree that has invoked `vssadmin.exe` (e.g. via `wmic` or `schtasks`)

-Note: If you have a solid security monitoring that logs all process executions, you could check your logs to see if `vssadmin.exe` is frequently or sporadically used for legitimate purposes in which case you should refrain from using Raccine.

 ## Pivot

 In case that the Ransomware that your're currently handling uses a certain process name, e.g. `taskdl.exe`, you could just change the `.reg` patch to intercept calls to that name and let Raccine kill all parent processes of the invoking process tree.

-## Warning
+## Warning !!!

 You won't be able to run `vssadmin.exe` on a raccinated machine anymore until your apply the uninstall patch `raccine-reg-patch-uninstall.reg`.
+This could break various backup solutions that run `vssadmin.exe` during their work.

+If you have a solid security monitoring that logs all process executions, you could check your logs to see if `vssadmin.exe` is frequently or sporadically used for legitimate purposes in which case you should refrain from using Raccine.

 ## Installation